ThomasObenaus/writing/2018-12/COS Components/README.md

 To summarize - the most useful features that lead to the decision for nomad are:

-- Complexity - Nomad is easy to understand and thus to set up and maintain.
+- Complexity: Nomad is easy to understand and thus to set up and maintain.
-- Good Job - Nomad is a highly scalable and fast scheduler using an optimistic approach.
+- Good Job: Nomad is a highly scalable and fast scheduler using an optimistic approach.
-- Container Support - Docker, rocket, simple binaries/ executables can be scheduled.
+- Container Support: Docker, rocket, simple binaries/ executables can be scheduled.
-- Cloud Provider Agnostic - Hybrid, multi IaaS provider cloud is possible.
+- Cloud Provider Agnostic: Hybrid, multi IaaS provider cloud is possible.
-- Extensibility - Very good integration in hashicorp tools.
+- Extensibility: Very good integration in hashicorp tools.
 Thus the missing core features can be added in a easy and natural way.
-- Deployment - Support for known deployment patterns, like rolling, canary and blue green.
+- Deployment: Support for known deployment patterns, like rolling, canary and blue green.

 ## Architectural Overview